LUXURY NEW SCENT

 JM Lexus and Hotel Scents

-We are proud to announce JM Lexus® is now being scented by Aroma360.
+We are proud to announce that Hotel Scents by Aroma360 is scenting JM Lexus®.
 Aromachologist Farah Abassi worked closely to create a truly unique scent that embodies everything that Lexus stands for.
 Stop by and smell it for yourself!

 Our Clients Include

 The sense of smell is one of our most “emotional senses,” being highly connected to emotions and memories.

 Richard Axel and Linda B. Buck - 2014 Nobel Prize in Physiology